eMedicine Specialties > Dermatology > Diseases of the Adnexa

 Background

 Lupus miliaris disseminatus faciei (LMDF) is an uncommon, chronic, inflammatory dermatosis characterized by red-to-yellow or yellow-brown papules of the central face, particularly on and around the eyelids.
 Lesions may occur singly or in crops.
 Once considered a tuberculid because of the histology, many authors now consider LMDF to be an extreme variant of granulomatous rosacea.
-Others believe it is a distinct entity because of its characteristic histopathology and occasional involvement of noncentral facial areas.1
+Others believe it is a distinct entity because of its characteristic histopathology and occasional involvement of noncentral facial areas.[1]
+Note the images below.

 A variety of treatments are reportedly of some benefit, but controlled studies to establish the best treatment are lacking.
 Most clinicians find LMDF difficult to control; LMDF may result in disfiguring scarring.
 Etiology and pathogenesis are unknown.
 Active disease usually involves a 1- to 3-year course and resolves spontaneously.

-In 2000, Skowron et al proposed a name change from LMDF to FIGURE (facial idiopathic granulomas with regressive evolution); to date, this name change does not appear to have been widely accepted.2
+In 2000, Skowron et al proposed a name change from LMDF to FIGURE (facial idiopathic granulomas with regressive evolution).[2]
+While the term LMDF is still widely used, the term FIGURE is now appearing in some publications.

 Pathophysiology